cnrad/commit-history/README.md

 April 05, 2022 - Ayo work in separate branch, didn't commit

+April 07, 2022 - Created a new repo but doesn't show up for others

 April 13, 2022 - No commits, did work

 April 22, 2022 - demotivated/burnout